 Improves the Efficiency

-Operating budget improves the overall efficiency of the organization.
+The operating budget improves the overall efficiency of the organization.
 It helps in operating the plant at its optimal capacity.
-It also guides the staff to have better and efficient planning in performing the business functions apart from making them accountable.
-The operating budget may be categorized in a deficit budget, balanced budget, surplus budget based upon the actual performance for the period.
+It also guides the staff to have better and more efficient planning in performing the business functions apart from making them accountable.
+The operating budget may be categorized as a deficit budget, a balanced budget, surplus budget based on the actual performance for the period.